jeka-dev/jeka/dev.jeka.core/src/main/doc/FAQ.md

 ### How can I generate Eclipse/Intellij without using Java plugin (JkPluginJava) ?

-Just make your `JkClass class implements` implements `dev.jeka.core.api.java.project.JkJavaIdeSupport`.
+Just make your `JkClass class implements` implements `JkJavaIdeSupport`.